Who We Are

 He also has developed specialized expertise in managing retirement planning and other life transitions by participating in the Sudden Money Institute and similar professional networks.

 Jim holds a bachelor’s degree in accounting from University of Southern Colorado, and a master’s degree in accounting with emphasis in taxation from Colorado State University.
-He has held a CPA certification since 1978 and his CERTIFIED FINANCIAL PLANNER™ certification since 1995.
+He is a retired CPA and CFP Board Emeritus™.
 He is a member of the FPA, NAPFA, the Personal Financial Planning Division of the American Institute of Certified Public Accountants, the Colorado Society of Certified Public Accountants, and the Rocky Mountain Estate Planning Council.
 He also has served on the Discipline and Ethics Commission of the Certified Financial Planner™ Board of Standards.

 College Leadership